mri-fernando/argo-canary-demo-helm/README.md

 # TODO

-Blue Green demo completion
+Finetune count: 1 and failureLimit to properly test the buggy version scenario Blue Green demo completion
 Git pull issues with argo-canary-demo-helm repo move unwanted yaml out of templates to a separate directory in argo-canary-demo-helm repo